Temporomandibular Disorders (TMD)

 - Trigger-point injections.
 Pain medication or anesthesia is injected into tender facial muscles called "trigger points" to relieve pain.

 - Radio wave therapy.
-Radio waves create a low level electrical stimulation to the joint, which increases blood flow.
-The patient experiences relief of pain in the joint.
+Radio waves create a low level electrical stimulation to the joint, which increases blood flow and relieves pain.

 Surgery for TMD